mjstealey/irods-provider-postgres/README.md

 ## Supported tags and respective Dockerfile links

-- 4.2.0-preview ([4.2.0-preview/Dockerfile](https://github.com/mjstealey/irods-provider-postgres/blob/master/4.2.0-preview/Dockerfile)) **This pre-release is for TESTING ONLY - do not use this on production deployments.**
+- 4.2.0-preview ([4.2.0-preview/Dockerfile](https://github.com/mjstealey/irods-provider-postgres/blob/master/4.2.0-preview/Dockerfile)) **This pre-release is for TESTING ONLY - do not use this for production deployments.**

 ### Pull image from dockerhub
 ```bash